 To create a new station, enter the new station name (could be "My Name Test" if you are testing apps), and assign the station to a group or leave it "Ungrouped".

 The last step is to enter a Badge ID to log into this device.

 Badge IDs are managed in User Settings in Tulip.
 Factory.
 To get started, you can simply log in to Tulip as a generic user by entering “0000” in the Badge ID field.

 Now you’re all set to begin running apps on your local computer or Mac.

 Running Apps in the Player

-To open a specific app in the Player, hit the "Run" button in the top right of the App Builder to open the "development version" of the app.
+To open a specific app in the Player, hit the "Run" button in the top right of the App Editor to open the "development version" of the app.
 This will allow you to test the app in real-time as you make changes.